vikkshu/sandbox.digitalliving.fi/content/privacy.md

 Undraw via [undraw.co/illustrations](https://undraw.co/illustrations)

-### Contact Us
+#### Your Rights

-If you have any questions about this Privacy Policy, you can contact us via email: <support@digitalliving.fi>.
+If you have any questions about this Privacy Policy or the data processing, you can contact us via email: <contact@digitalliving.fi>.